 Red is an attention grabber, often in a bold and loud manner.
-Due to this, it is often used as an accent to draw attention – keen use of a red accent can help focus attention on important elements of a design.
+Due to this, it is often used as an accent to draw attention – keen use of the colour as an accent can help focus attention on important elements of a design.
 In addition to this, it is seen as a stimulant and can even get hearts racing and blood pumping when used correctly.
-Check out the infographic below for some more facts about the colour blue.
+Check out the infographic below for some more facts about the colour red.

 Tips for using Red

 As with any colours, it is important to understand what your brand message is and whether your colour choices complement this.
 Reds are great for adding a lot of excitement and to grab attention quickly.
 It is is also surprisingly versatile.
 Dark red is seen as luxurious and commanding but brighter shades are exciting, energetic and economical.
 Burgundy is a sophisticated shade while crimson is courageous.
 It is important to understand exactly what shade you are using as the message needs to be clear with such an attention grabbing colour.